 Understanding the landscape surrounding our school districts, cities, and homes can help us understand how the landscape is impacting our local environment and watershed.
 This lesson uses the Google Earth application to gain a better understanding of how a parcel of land has changed through time.
 This exercise offers a unique opportunity for any classroom to take part in BEST plot research even if BEST plots are not present or accessible.

 In this lesson students will explore the relationship between biodiversity and ecosystem services, from basic ecological theory to their economic value.
 Provided with a short introduction to the types of ecosystem services and their importance, students will play a game where they must make decisions regarding how to invest a limited amount of money on their own for-profit farm—can they manage economic and ecological trade-offs to design a productive farm that also enhances ecosystem services?

 4) Ecosystem Services in the Schoolyard

 This is a mostly outdoor lesson focused on how the landscape directly around the school impacts the benefits that nature provides to humans, or ecosystem services.
 Students explore how the parking lots, lawns, and wooded areas and fields surrounding their school have different consequences for different ecosystem services.
 Students then brainstorm ideas and develop models for improving one service in particular, water quality.
-This lesson is still in development.
-Please contact email@example.com to schedule a classroom visit.
+This lesson also works well as a field trip to KBS and the Kellogg Bird Sanctuary.